 This was the job that religion performed back in the day.
 Personally, I think that this was its main function.
 Religion created social order through the belief that everyone was being watched by an omnipotent being who would get a bit moody if you started buggering about.
 In recent years though, we have seen a decline in religious belief in the western world, and whilst I do not prescribe to any particular field of spiritual enlightenment myself, I think that the overall effect has been detrimental.

 I am currently living in a very religious society.
 People abide by the rules set out in their scriptures, everyone takes the notion of prayer very seriously, and there are reminders everywhere that we are being watched.
 Now whilst this in and of itself doesn’t particularly appeal to me, I have to say that it results in a very peaceful society with little by way of crime, and a strong sense of community.
 There are no (or very few) cameras mounted in the town centres or school playgrounds.
 There’s no need for them.
 Everybody already believes that they are being watched by a vengeful god, so what would be the point?
 “Who is watching you?” is a question that people don’t need to ask.
 And what’s more, the vengeful god can see you all the time, and even knows if you are having bad thoughts.
-CCTV has quite a way to go to compete with that, but in a increasingly non-religious society, it does what it can to stand in.
+CCTV has quite a way to go to compete with that, but in a increasingly non-religious world, it does what it can to stand in.

 You see, in my ideal world, I am all for a society that values the freedom of the individual over religious doctrine, but the evidence seems to suggest that there are a great many people that cannot monitor or moderate their own behaviour enough to function properly in social groups.
 They cannot be trusted to develop their own moral code in line with others, and serve only as a blight on the community that is duty bound to contain them.
 In my utopia, everyone would have the necessary sense of humanity to get along together without becoming a massive pain in everyone else’s arse, but it is very clear that we will not be turning off to Utopia at the next exit.
-We will instead be treating ourselves to a rancid roadside sausage roll at Honest John’s Mobile Canteen.
+We will instead be treating ourselves to a rancid roadside sausage roll at Honest John’s Mobile Canteen of Doom.
 Don’t worry, Honest John’s finger did go through the paper this morning, but he’s rinsed it off and dried it on his apron.

-Rather than a sense of something bigger and other worldly, we have whole swathes individuals believing that each and every one of them is the biggest and most important thing in existence, and that they are accordingly entitled to whatever springs into their heads.
+Rather than a sense of something bigger and otherworldly, we have whole swathes individuals believing that each and every one of them is the biggest and most important thing in existence, and that they are accordingly entitled to whatever springs into their heads.
 Fortunately for most of them, this is a widescreen TV and a set of clothes with a particular label on them, but the principle still holds.